doebi/ESPThing/README.md

 ### Output
 Work the other way round.
 You implement a method, which is executed in loop().
 When this method defines a String at msg, it is sent as message to the outputs topic.
+Optionally you can add a third parameter to the Output class.
+An interval in milliseconds in which the loop method should be ecexuted.
+This defaults to 0.

 ### Example
 In this small exmaple we define an Input **ping** and an Output **pong**.
 When we receive a ping on topic ping, we send a reply on topic pong.
+And a heartbeat is send every 3 minutes.

 ```arduino